MA International Business with French

 Additional costs

-There is a compulsory study abroad period in Year 3 and costs will vary depending on your destination.
-In Year 4 you will undertake a dissertation and, depending on the field of study you choose, there may be costs associated with undertaking surveys and conducting interviews.
+In Year 4 you will undertake a dissertation as a compulsory assessment component.
+Depending on the field of study you choose, there may be costs associated with:

 Funding